AlexanderMakarov/am-budget-view/README.md

 They even send them in monthly emails.

-So current application is a simple and completely local tool which allows to aggregate all transactions (hundreds of them) from multiple accounts and banks into customisable and personalizable groups.
+So current application is a simple and completely local tool which allows to aggregate all transactions (hundreds of them) from multiple accounts and banks into customizable groups.
-Next it allows to normilize them to one currency and explore on handy charts with ability to drill-down to details.
+Next it allows to normalize them to one currency and explore on handy charts with ability to drill-down to details.

 Results are: